m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ````
 If we `print` a `Cat`, the library will use its own `CatPrinter`.
 If we try and print a `Leopard`, our code won't compile.
 But we can write our own `LeopardPrinter` to handle that case - and we can do this without needing any help from the printing team or the safari team.

 I won't say it's painless - we have to pass the type information right through our system, so any methods that call `print` will also have the `[A <: Animal: Printer]` type, and what could be a `List[Animal]` in the `sealed trait` scenario will now have to be a `HList`, with a type like `Cat :: Dog :: Leopard :: Cat :: HNil`.
-But by having both patterns available Scala makes the easy thing easy (like Java) and the hard thing possible (like Haskell).
+But by having both patterns available Scala makes the easy thing easy and the hard thing possible.

 ## You're writing code that looks the same, but can't quite find a common interface